productml/blurr/docs/Data Transform Config (DTC).md

 Name | Name of the store, used for internal referencing within the DTC | Any `string` | Required

-## DataGroups
+## Aggregates

-DataGroups defines groups of data that are either in a one-to-one relationship with the Identity or a in a many-to-one relationship.
+Aggregates defines groups of data that are either in a one-to-one relationship with the Identity or a in a many-to-one relationship.

-There are 3 types of DataGroups in a Streaming DTC.
+There are 3 types of Aggregates in a Streaming DTC.

 ### IdentityAggregate

 `Blurr:Aggregate:IdentityAggregate`.
-Fields in the IdentityAggregate DataGroups are in a one-to-one relationship with the identity.
+Fields in the IdentityAggregate Aggregates are in a one-to-one relationship with the identity.
 There is a single record that stores these fields and change to these fields overwrite the previous value.
 There are no historical records kept for state changes.

 ```yaml
 Aggregates: